fulgidus/fulgidus.github.io/src/content/blog/Multi-Platform Rust App/index.md

 ---
 title: Building a Multi-Platform Rust App with Shamir's Secret Sharing
-description: Exploring the design and implementation of a multi-platform Rust application that leverages Shamir's Secret Sharing scheme to manage secure string reconstruction.
+description: A journey through developing a single Rust application that targets web, desktop and CLI platforms, using modern frameworks and best practices.
 image: "1.png"
 imageAlt: "A clean and minimalistic vector illustration representing multi-platform software development using Rust"
 imageSize: "md"